buryhoganllc/sonic-playground-guides/guides/sounds-amazing.md

 #### Button Lights

 To check the lights inside of the buttons, click on the `LED` tab, then select a button/connection to test.
-Refer to the following table for a list of which LEDs on the `OpenDeck` board associated with each activity.
+Refer to the following tables for a list of which LEDs on the `OpenDeck` board associated with each activity.

 #### Button I/O for DRUM MACHINE